About Our Ushers

 Our ushers are the most visible and important face of our congregation as people enter our sanctuary for worship.
 Whether they are welcoming long-term members or first-time visitors, their welcome sets the tone for the worship experience.
-Beyond that, the help ushers provide for worshipers with special needs, or with small children, or in times of emergency, is greatly appreciated.
+Beyond that, the help ushers provide assistance to worshipers with special needs, with small children, or in times of emergency.
 The main goal for ushers is to make worshipers feel welcome and comfortable in our church.
 Ushers are requested for special services during the Lenten season, for special musical concerts by our church choir, and at all Christmas Eve Services.

 All are welcome at First Pres.
 No meetings needed.
 As some of our most important and valuable volunteers, on Sunday mornings, greeters stand at the doors to the worship service and welcome visitors and members.

 Greeters are needed for all worship services.
 New members are especially appreciated, as it is a wonderful way for them to get to know our members.
 Individuals, couples, and families are all welcome!

 Welcome Center volunteers cover the center between services, help direct those with questions, and provide a friendly, hospitable welcome to our members and visitors.
 Volunteers work in shifts on Sunday mornings.

 Volunteers of all ages who are willing to read scripture in worship.
 No meetings needed and training is provided annually.

 No meetings, one training and occasional serving of communion